 Collaboration is a violation of the Academic Integrity policy.
 All instances of plagiarism will be reported to the Office of Student Conduct.

-Many cognitive science courses use Sakai - an online course management system.
+Many cognitive science courses use Canvas or Sakai - online course management systems.

-You must be enrolled in and know how to use Sakai (See information on the Sakai help pages).
+You must be enrolled in and know how to use both systems.
 Skills you must know include:

-- How to submit assignments on Sakai, using both the "Assignments" and "DropBox" systems
+- How to submit assignments via Canvas or Sakai, using both the "Assignments" and "DropBox" systems

 - How to complete online tests

-Cognitive Science lecturers do not offer help with using Sakai.
-You should consult the Sakai documentation or help desk instead.
+Cognitive Science lecturers do not offer help with online course systems You should consult the Canvas or Sakai documentation or contact their respective help desks..

 For more information on Undergraduate Education, please visit the Office of Undergraduate Education's website.